Board Elections 2022: Meet the candidates

 Located in: Brazil

-Graduated in Information Technology and Post Graduated in Computer Networks, my career has always been totally focused on Linux and Open Source technologies, mainly working with support and administration of systems and their services.
+With a degree in Information Technology and a postgraduate qualification in Computer Networks, my career has always been entirely focused on Linux and Open Source, mainly working with support and administration of systems and their services.

-In 20 years of experience, I’ve worked in most of the levels that a Linux professional will go throutgh in his career, from intern to senior, leading and coordinating teams.
-I also had the opportunity to work in different types of companies, from small to large organizations such as IBM, Portugal Telecom and Vivo (Brazil).
+In over 20 years of experience, I’ve worked at many of the levels that a Linux professional will go through in their career, from trainee to senior, leading and coordinating teams.
+I’ve also had the opportunity to work in different types of companies, from small to large organisations.

-In the last 5 years my focus has been on teaching and mentoring professionals in their journeys with Linux and Open Source, sharing the knowledge acquired over the years, through online training focused on Linux and especially on LPI Certifications.
+In recent years my focus has been on teaching and mentoring professionals on their journey with Linux and Open Source, sharing the knowledge I’ve acquired throughout my career, through online training focussed on Linux and especially LPI Certifications.

-I have published courses on Introduction to GNU/Linux, Shell Script Programming and Preparations for LPIC-1 and LPIC-2 Certifications, with more than 38,000 students.
+I have published courses on Introduction to GNU/Linux, Shell Script Programming and Preparation for the LPIC-1, LPIC-2 and LPIC-3 Certifications, with more than 40,000 students.

-The Linux Professional Institute with its certifications and initiatives have always been important in my career and I know how this can be helpful to a professional on his journey.
+The LPI, with its certifications and initiatives, has always been important in my career and I know that it can be of great help to a professional on their journey.

-Both because of my experiences working directly with Linux in the last 20 years, and mainly because of the proximity I have with the community, my students and professionals who follow my work, I believe that I can help by being a means of contact, a way to bring discussions about the real needs and chalenges faced by professionals in their careers.
+Both because of my experience working directly with Linux over the last 20 years, but mainly because of the closeness I have with the community, my students and the professionals who follow my work, I believe I can help by being a means of contact, a way of bringing discussions to LPI about the real needs and difficulties encountered by professionals in their careers.

 Emmanuel Nguimbus